bbz-hft-software-engineering/Slush-YV-fikation/README.md

 # Slush-YV-fikation
+Documentation for the syrup dispenser machine.
-HF Seminarweek for the machine "Tech-tonic Tab"
+The Project was created in the HF Seminarweek for the machine "Tech-tonic Tab"

 ## Hardware Components
 This project needs: